hrsh7th/nvim-compe/README.md

 - Better fuzzy matching algorithm
   - `gu` can be matched `get_user`
   - `fmodify` can be matched `fnamemodify`
-  - See [detailed explanation](./lua/compe/matcher.lua:L57) if you're interested
+  - See [matcher.lua](./lua/compe/matcher.lua:L57) for implementation details if you're interested
 - Buffer source carefully crafted
   - The buffer source will index buffer words by filetype specific regular expression if needed